EmiliaGenadieva/Deployment/README.md

 # Deployment
-This repo contains code files needed for the task : <b>Deploy a web-service to Render.</b>
+This repo contains code files needed for the task : <b>Deploy a web-service to Render.</b></br>
+To see the deployed repository, please visit [Render Website](https://immo-s11x.onrender.com/)
 ## Task description:
 - Deploy API endpoint to the web.
 Show the results after querying the API in json format.
 - Use web technology Flask to process the request from the input fields and display the results.